 Q: When do I pay for my dog’s services?

 A: Before, or upon drop off of the dog.
-We accept cash, checks make payable to D&B Services LLC for pets or to Miracel Paws Org for service dogs or if you prefer to make credit card payments, please add an additional 3% higher to offset the credit card companies fee’s.
+We accept cash, checks made payable to Camp Miracle Paws or if you prefer to make credit card payments, please add an additional 4% of the total fee to offset the credit card companies fee’s.